2019’s Best American Express Card – WalletHub Editors

 Blue Cash Preferred® Card from American Express is one of the market’s best cash back credit cards, according to our editors.
-It provides generous rewards in some of the biggest everyday spending categories, offering 6% cash back on U.S. streaming subscriptions and 6% cash back at U.S. supermarkets on the first $6,000 you spend at U.S. supermarkets each year (1% cash back after that) as well as 3% cash back at U.S. gas stations and purchases at certain U.S. department stores.
+It provides generous rewards in some of the biggest everyday spending categories, offering 6% cash back on U.S. streaming subscriptions and 6% cash back at U.S. supermarkets on the first $6,000 you spend at U.S. supermarkets each year (1% cash back after that) as well as 3% cash back at U.S. gas stations.
 Plus, its $200 bonus for spending $1,000 in the first three months can help defray the cost of its $95 annual fee.

 All things considered, the average person can expect to earn roughly $1,250 in net rewards over the first two years with Blue Cash Preferred, according to our calculations.
 But whether or not it’s the card for you really comes down to how much you spend at gas stations and department stores.
 If they aren’t among your biggest expense categories, or you don’t make credit card purchases often enough to justify paying an annual fee, our choice for the best non-Amex alternative might be more your speed.